-- If both the union and the company consider the work stoppage to be a strike, the striker provisions apply. - If both the union and the company consider the work stoppage to be a lockout, the striker provisions do not apply. - The fact that a person receives UCI benefits does not necessarily mean that the person is not a striker.
+- If both the union and the company consider the work stoppage to be a strike, the striker provisions apply. - If both the union and the company consider the work stoppage to be a lockout, the striker provisions do not apply. - The fact that a person receives UCI benefits does not necessarily mean that the person is not a striker. - Striker provisions apply to employees who participate in sympathy or support strikes. - All non-working members of the bargaining unit which is on strike are strikers, even if they are not members of the union, regardless of their fear of crossing a picket line.
+Members of the bargaining unit who are working are not considered strikers. - If the company fires the employee while he is on strike, the striker provisions no longer apply.

-- Striker provisions apply to employees who participate in sympathy or support strikes. - All non-working members of the bargaining unit which is on strike are strikers, even if they are not members of the union, regardless of their fear of crossing a picket line.
-Members of the bargaining unit who are working are not considered strikers. - If the company fires the employee while he is on strike, the striker provisions no longer apply. - If the employee officially resigns from his job while on strike, the striker provisions no longer apply. - If a person obtains other employment while on strike, but he does not resign from the struck company, the striker provisions continue to apply. - If the company hires permanent replacements for the strikers, the striker provisions no longer apply. - If the company does not allow the strikers to return to their old jobs, but offers them different ones, the striker provisions no longer apply.
-Employees must be able to return to the same jobs they left when the strike began for the striker provisions to apply. - If an employee was locked out by the company the day before the strike, the striker provisions do not apply. - If the union calls off the strike and tells the strikers to go back to work, and they do not, the striker provisions apply until the strikers go back to work or are fired or quit. - If the company lays off, furloughs or otherwise notifies employees who are not part of the bargaining unit that no jobs are available because of the strike, the striker provisions do not apply to these employees.

-- If a person was laid off when the strike began, the striker provisions do not apply. - Striker provisions do not apply to selfemployed persons, such as independent longdistance truckers. - The fact that a struck company has applied for Chapter 11 bankruptcy does not mean that the striker provisions no longer apply.

-b.
-Determining Pre-Strike Eligibility

-If the AG was eligible and receiving Food Stamps the day prior to the strike, pre-strike eligibility is assumed.
+WV INCOME MAINTENANCE MANUAL CHAPTER 10 10 Income 0.4 If the employee officially resigns from his job while or strike, the striker provisions no longer apply. n If a person obtains other employment while on strike but he does not resign from the struck company, the striker provisions continue to apply.
+If the company hires permanent replacements for the strikers, the striker provisions no longer apply. Э If the company does not allow the strikers to return to their old jobs, but offers them different ones, the striker provisions no longer apply.
+Employees mus be able to return to the same jobs they left when the strike began for the striker provisions to apply. e st If an employee was locked out by the company the day before the strike, the striker provisions do no apply.
+If the union calls off the strike and tells the strikers to go back to work, and they do not, the strike provisions apply until the strikers go back to work of are fired or quit. r If the company lays off, furloughs or otherwise notifies employees who are not part of the bargaining unit than no jobs are available because of the strike, the strike provisions do not apply to these employees. ıt If a person was laid off when the strike began, the striker provisions do not apply. Э Striker provisions do not apply to self-employed persons, such as independent long-distance truckers.
+The fact that a struck company has applied for Chapter 11 bankruptcy does not mean that the strike provisions no longer apply. b.
+Determining Pre-Strike Eligibility If the AG was eligible and receiving Food Stamps the day prior to the strike, pre-strike eligibility is assumed.
 If not, it is necessary to determine if the AG would have been eligible the day prior to the strike, had they applied.
-If the AG would not have been eligible prior to the strike, they are ineligible for current Food Stamp benefits.
+If the AG would not have been eligible prior to the strike, they are ineligible for current Food Stamp benefits. o e e c.

-c.
 Determining Current Eligibility